Landscape Strategy

 Landscape Character Assessment is a tool for identifying what makes one place different from another.
 It identifies what makes a place distinctive and does not assign value to particular landscapes.
 Landscape Character Assessment provides a framework for describing an area systematically, ensuring that judgements about future landscape change can be made based on knowledge of what is distinctive.

-This study has gathered information from published maps and documents, completed a full field survey of the National Park and held a series of consultation workshops to gather the views of local communities.
+This document is an update to the original 2009 Landscape Strategy and Action Plan.
+The original 2009 study gathered information from published maps and documents, completed a full field survey of the National Park and held a series of consultation workshops to gather the views of local communities.
 Formal consultation was carried out on the draft report and amendments made to the maps and text documents.

-This report shows how the landscapes of the National Park and its surrounding area has been divided into a series of Regional Character Areas representing broad tracts of landscape which share common characteristics.
-Within each Regional Character Area a number of Landscape Character Types have been defined based upon the pattern of natural and cultural characteristics.
+The 2009 report divided the landscapes of the National Park and its surrounding area into a series of Landscape Character Areas representing broad tracts of landscape which share common characteristics.
+Within each Landscape Character Area a number of Landscape Character Types were defined based upon the pattern of natural and cultural characteristics.

-The Landscape Character Assessment establishes a baseline audit of the current character of the landscape and provides a framework for the measurement of future landscape change.
-The assessment will also help to promote appreciation and understanding of the landscape of the National Park.
+The eight Landscape Character Areas establish a baseline of the current character and historical development of the landscape and will help to promote appreciation and understanding of the landscape of the National Park.

 Interactive map